-When Apple introduced its new MacBooks with built-in flash storage that starts at just 128 gigabytes, the new question is: “Is 128GB enough for me?”
+When Apple introduced its MacBooks with built-in flash storage that starts at just 128 gigabytes, the question became: “Is 128GB enough for me?”

 Tough question.
 The answer in most cases?
 Probably.
 And maybe it’s even more than enough.
 But it might be far too little, too.
 Here’s how to figure it out:

 Do you take a lot of photos?
 A lot of video?

 If you take a lot of photos and video and store them on your hard drive, find out how many gigabytes (GB) they take up.
 In iPhoto, you can select your events or photos and click on the View menu to “Get Info.”
 You should be able to see how many photos you have total and the storage space they take up.
 If you’re using Apple’s newer Photos app, you can find out how much storage space your photos and video take up by opening Photos, then clicking on the Photos menu at the top left, choosing Preferences, then clicking on the General selection.
 Click the Show in Finder button, which will show you your Photos Library.
 Make sure this library file is selected, then go to the top left of your screen and choose File, then Get Info.
 The resulting window will show you the size of your Photos library.

 I have more than 24,000 photos and videos that take up 230GB of storage space.

 So is 128GB enough for me?
 No way.